openmediavault/openmediavault-docs/prerequisites.rst

 The system storage disk will be fully managed and taken over by |omv| after installed.
-In case of the official ISO installation, will automatically partition the system storage disk drive into 3 partitons.
+In case of the official ISO installation, will automatically partition the system storage disk drive into 3 partitions.
 Consult the next table for.

 In case of a manual installation on a previous Debian operating system, this **drive should have at least two partitions**.
 Consult the next table for.